 Chapter Twelve: From Rebellion to Reconciliation (140-220).
 The two post-revolt generations saw a fundamental transformation in Jewish-Roman relations, ranging from regular, high-intensity conflict to surrender, reconciliation and even collaboration.
 At the center of this chapter lies the question of whether this shift was due to the punitive measures taken by the Romans after the Bar Kokhba revolt, when they destroyed the Jewish community in Judaea and eliminated the supporters of the radical ideology of liberty, or to internal processes in Jewish society that allowed for the rise of a Jewish perspective and lifestyle that did not rest on national sovereignty.
-The nature of this post-destruction/s Judaism will be examined from three different angles, which complement each other even if they do not coincide: the rise of the synagogue as a communal institution, the cemetery in Beth-Shearim as a window on the Jewish elite and the Mishnah as guide to and representative of a new kind of Jewish lifestyle.
+The nature of this post-destruction/s Judaism will be examined from three different, complimentary angles: the rise of the synagogue as a communal institution, the cemetery in Beth-Shearim as a window on the Jewish elite and the Mishnah as guide to and representative of a new kind of Jewish lifestyle.

 Chapter Thirteen: Jewish Revolts - Another View.
 The failure of the Jewish revolts played a significant role in the formation of the Christian identity.
-This chapter reviews the responses of the Christian and Judeo-Christian communities to these failed uprisings and, in particular, the religious significance that they attributed to them.
+This chapter reviews the responses of the Christian and Judeo-Christian communities to these failed uprisings and, in particular, the religious significance that each attributed to them.
 It discusses both the historical events that impacted the Christian community in Jerusalem and the cultural history and ideological developments expressed in the writings of the early Church Fathers.

 Epilogue: Then and Now.
 The failure of the Jewish revolts is commemorated in the Jewish world by a series of religious rituals and fasts.
 The persistence of the memory of the destruction indicates that the interpretation of the events leading to it and their causes occupies an important place in the political and cultural discourse of Jewish and Israeli society.
 A contemporary review of these events raises a host of historiographic and historiosophic questions on the nature and significance of history.